 Abby Verbosky, Program Director, roots are in social documentary and street photography/videography.
 She specializes in media education while maintaining a professional practice.
 Based in Brooklyn, New York, Abby is fully immersed in the local photographic community.
 She recently / currently has teaching residencies in Manhattan, Queens, Brooklyn and the Bronx.
 These include ICP, FIT, Reel Works Middle School and High School programs.
 Verbosky graduated with a Bachelor of Science in Photojournalism and Anthropology from Ohio University and is passionate about visual storytelling.

-Liam Mejia Moran, Production Coordinator, Reel Works Productions, is a graduate of the 2005 Spring Lab.
+Liam Mejia Moran, Production Coordinator and Office Manager, Reel Works Productions, is a graduate of the 2005 Spring Lab.
 His short documentary, Journey to the Unknown screened at Tribeca Film Festival’s 2006 My City My Story.
 Liam has been featured in Latina Magazine as a young filmmaker to watch, and creates work about the latino community in Brooklyn and for the LGBTQ Community.
 He is currently working on a Documentary called “Not So different“ He is part of the first LGBTQ group ever created in Staten Island “Los Lunicorns”.
 He works with Stephanie and Ryan at Reel Works in their student run production department.

 Joey Cheng, Development and Communications Associate, recently joined the Reel Works team in June 2017.
 Joey is eager to share the latest smashing news about our students and programs with the Reel Works’ community.
 Outside of communications, Joey works closely with the Executive Director to cultivate individual and institutional support for Reel Works’ programs.
 Prior to Reel Works, Joey supported the Development Department at two other nonprofits, Community-Word Project and The Resolution Project.
 She received a B.A. in Economics from Cornell University, where she also minored in Business and Psychology.